 Try These Lessons

-News about an elephant, a farm, a pub, a charity, and bikes.
+News about a crash, a parade, a butterfly, a criminal, and apples.

 News about an attack, pubs, a flood, a walk, shopping and weather.